joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6662904/2025/09/25/shedeur-sanders-confident-he-should-be-on-the-field-im-ready-to-play-right-now/

 **Trump May Try to Force Drugmakers to Lower Some U.S. Prices**\
-`A notice, quickly deleted by the administration, provides a hint that more aggressive pricing policies may be coming.`\
+`A notice, deleted and then reposted by the administration, provides a hint that more aggressive pricing policies may be coming.`\
 https://nytimes.com/2025/09/25/health/drug-prices-trump.html

 **Justice Department Sues Six States Seeking Private Voter Data**\